nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

-.. _Extend cuPyNumeric with Legate Tasks:
+.. _legate-tasks:

 ====================================
-Extend cuPyNumeric with Legate Tasks
+Extend cuPyNumeric with Legate-tasks
 ====================================

 This article assumes familiarity with the basic usage of cuPyNumeric.